Explaining the Layers of Logistics

 by:

-Learning the difference between a Third Party Logistics (3PL) and Fourth Party Logistics (4PL) as well as 1PL, 2PL, and the rise of even Fifth Party Logistics (5PLs) is both confusing and highly debated among those in the supply chain industry.
-While each layer of a logistics provider serves a specific purpose, it's important to remember that there are varying degrees of expertise and capabilities among each.
+In the fast-changing world that is today's supply chain landscape, learning the difference between the different types of logistics companies can be quite confusing.
+While each type of logistics provider serves a specific purpose, it's important to remember that there are varying degrees of expertise and capabilities among each.

 layers of logistics Spartan.png